The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Member States may have routine revisions of GDP data every year when updated surveys or administrative data become available, replacing preliminary estimates.
 When the final annual source data of the reference year are available and GDP calculations are based on the balanced supply and use tables by the product groups, the revisions in the annual GDPs of the Member States are generally small.
 Most Member States make available online information on national revision policies.
 For own resources purposes, the GNI figures become time-barred after four years.
 However, where revisions are likely to have a material effect, the Commission issues reservations which means that GNI data remain open for possible revision.
 Similarly, EDP related reclassifications and methodological improvements might also lead to GDP revisions.

 Benchmark revisions, on the other hand, are coordinated major European revisions, taking place at least once every five years to incorporate new data sources and major changes in international statistical methodology.
-Since 2014 all Member States have carried out benchmark revisions in national accounts, the latest being in 2024, except in Luxembourg which postponed its revision.
+Since 2014 all Member States have carried out benchmark revisions in national accounts, the latest being in 2024, except in Luxembourg which postponed its revision to 2027.
 The 2024 benchmark revision hence covered countries that account for 99% of the euro area and 99% of the EU in terms of GDP.
-Countries implemented an updated classification for households expenditure breakdowns (COICOP 2018) and other transmission improvements, according to the revised Transmission Programme 2023/734, unless temporary derogations were agreed.
-As a key aspect of benchmark implementation is communication, Eurostat set up a sub-page on data revision[32] on its ESA 2010 website to support the coordinated ESS communication strategy on the 2024 benchmark revision.
+Countries implemented an updated classification for household expenditure breakdowns (COICOP 2018) and other transmission improvements, according to the revised Transmission Programme 2023/734, unless temporary derogations were agreed.
+As a key aspect of benchmark implementation is communication, Eurostat set up a sub-page on data revision25 on its ESA 2010 website to support the coordinated ESS communication strategy on the 2024 benchmark revision.

 Comparability is ensured by the application of common definitions and requirements (ESA 2010).
 While the aim is to improve the quality of statistics, the level of comparability between Member States however may also depend on the comparability/level of development in the basic data used as input for the GDP compilation, and hence the level of efforts needed to ensure alignment with the ESA 2010 and BPM6 definitions at macro level.
-For the volume and index series, reference year 2020 is now also published.

 Macroeconomic imbalances remain a serious concern, requiring decisive, comprehensive and coordinated policy action.
 For a better analysis of a country's economic external and domestic situation, the MIP scoreboard indicators for this purpose are grouped into: i) external imbalances and competitiveness, and ii) internal imbalances.
-The first group covers MIP indicators calculated from the BOP/IIP and other external statistics and the indicator Nominal unit labour cost derived from the national accounts data.

 • Current account balance (CA) as % of GDP, 3 year average